ocskier/deploy-apps-lesson/README.md

     * Copy the https URL from your FORKED repo

-    * Navigate to either a standalone Git Bash terminal or the integrated terminal in VS Code on your local machine and `cd` to a place you wish to clone this activity to work on it (either your personal coding development folder or /Desktop on MacOS or /OneDrive/Desktop on Win,  **NOT** ~ )
+    * Navigate to either a standalone Git Bash terminal or the integrated terminal in VS Code on your local machine and `cd` to a place you wish to clone this activity to work on it (either your personal coding development folder or `Desktop` on MacOS or `OneDrive/Desktop` on Win, **NOT** in ~ )

     * Once where you need to be in bash, run `git clone ` followed by the URL you copied from your forked copy of this github repository

     * In VSCode, select `File` in the top right, and select `Open Folder` then find the folder you cloned named `deploy-apps-lesson` and open it, **OR**

-    * alternatively you can run in the terminal `cd deploy-apps-lesson` and run `code -a .` to directly open the folder in the window
+    * Alternatively you can run in the terminal `cd deploy-apps-lesson` and run `code -a .` to directly open the folder in the window

     * Familiarize yourself with the code first in `index.html`.